salesforce/lwc-test/packages/@lwc/jest-preset/README.md

 #### Testing LWC components rendered on the DOM

-To test how LWC components render in the DOM, add `@lwc/jest-preset` to the `package.json` of your project:
+To test how LWC components render in the DOM, add the `@lwc/jest-preset` preset to your [jest configuration](https://jestjs.io/docs/configuration):

 ```json
 {